AppWerft/Ti.DownloadManager/README.md

 # New interface

 New new interface followes mosly the pattern of native class [DownloadMananger](https://developer.android.com/reference/android/app/DownloadManager).
+The old interface is still working too.

 Every download creates a new download object and returns an id for subsequent operations: